Doycie/GraphicsPracticum3/Readme.txt

 Used materials:
 	-refract method in fs.glsl from khronos opengl documentation.
-	-the sky images come from [WTF?]Mr-Gibs see the readme in the assets folder for futher information
+	-the sky images come from [WTF?]Mr-Gibs see the readme in the assets folder for futher information -datboi scene 4 Dat-boi by Douwef1 is licensed under CC Attribution